UC-Davis-molecular-computing/scadnano/README.md

 ![screenshot](doc-images/screenshot-initial.png)

 The screenshot above shows many of the terms used in scadnano.
-To see how it is represented as a .dna file (which is itself something called [JSON format](https://en.wikipedia.org/wiki/JSON)): here is the file representing the above design:
+It is instructive to see how that example design is represented as a .dna file (which is itself something called [JSON format](https://en.wikipedia.org/wiki/JSON)):

 ```json
 {